 In an effort to strengthen the collaborations between the 5 teams, “scientific clubs” will be created to serve as bridges between the teams.
 The goal of these informal clubs will be to stimulate reflection and scientific strategies of internal collaborations that should lead to common grant deposit.
 They will also have a role in proposing seminars either with internal or external orators.

-Based on a common motivation of the clinical researchers originating from the five teams, the objective will be to develop during the 5 next years an innovative network of epidemio-clinical research integrated in IAME, considering that the patient is simultaneously the source and the aim of this construction.
+Based on a common motivation of the clinical researchers originating from the four teams, the objective will be to develop during the 5 next years an innovative network of clinical and epidemiologyresearch integrated in IAME, considering that the patient is simultaneously the source and the aim of this construction.
 It is expected to sustain a strong and direful interdisciplinary strategy of research associated with training in this field.
-The two first steps will be: i) a multidisciplinary monthly meeting dedicated to this thematic, with active participation of both fundamental and clinical researchers to stimulate polymorphic interactions among the different teams, and ii) the common analysis and recognition of the current status of publications and ongoing studies chaired by one of the clinicians of IAME.
-This step will be the cornerstone for prospective brainstorming, especially to design and perform new common clinical research based-protocols.
+The two first steps will be: i) every two months, a multidisciplinary meeting dedicated to clinical research, with active participation of both fundamental and clinical researchers to stimulate polymorphic interactions among the different teams, and ii) the common analysis and recognition of the current status of publications and ongoing studies chaired by one of the clinicians of IAME.
+This step will be the cornerstone for prospective brainstorming, especially to design and perform new common clinical and translational research based-protocols.

-- Statistics (Lidia Karkas, Thu Thuy Nguyen, Cédric Laouénan)
+- Statistics (Clotilde Lepers, Thu Thuy Nguyen, Cédric Laouénan)

 These club is an introduction to the software R during several half day workshops.